Introduction to Stokes structures: Stokes-filtered local systems in dimension one

 \subsection{Pull-back and push-forward}

-Let $f:X'\to X$ be a holomorphic map from the disc $X'$ (with coordinate $x'$) to the disc~$X$.
+Let $f:X'\to X$ be a holomorphic map from the disc $X'$ (with coordinate $x'$) to the disc~$X$ with coordinate $x$.
 We assume that both discs are small enough so that $f$ is ramified at $x'=0$ only.
-We now denote by $S^1_{x'}$ and $S^1_x$ the circles of directions in $\wt X{}'$ and $\wt X$ respectively.
+We now denote by $S^1_{x'}$ and $S^1_x$ the circles of directions in the spaces of polar coordinates $\wt X{}'$ and $\wt X$ respectively.
 Then $f$ induces $\wt f:S^1_{x'}\to S^1_x$, which is the composition of the multiplication by $N$ (the index of ramification of $f$) and a translation (the argument of $f^{(N)}(0)$).
 Similarly, $\ccP_x$ and $\ccP_{x'}$ denote the polar parts in the variables $x$ and $x'$ respectively.

 \begin{remarque} Let $\eta\in\ccP_x$ and set $f^*\eta=\eta\circ f\in\ccP_{x'}$.
 For any $\theta'\in S^1_{x'}$, set $\theta=\wt f(\theta')$.
 Then we have